IBM/example-health-apis/README.md

      - Once the database and tables are created, a BIND needs to take place to connect the CICS application and the database.

+   - The commands for creating the database tables are listed in this [PDF](doc/source/CreateTableStatements.pdf)

 4) Populate DB2 database with Synthea data

    - Visit this [code pattern](https://developer.ibm.com/patterns/transform-load-big-data-csv-files-db2-zos-database/) for the instructions on populating your DB2 database with data from the Synthea tool